Azure-Samples/ai-rag-chat-evaluator/README.md

 * Be aware of the knowledge distribution in the document set, so you effectively sample questions across the knowledge space.
 * Once your chat application is live, continually sample live user questions (within accordance to your privacy policy) to make sure you're representing the sorts of questions that users are asking.
 </details>

+### Running the generator script

+This repo includes a script for generating questions and answers from documents stored in Azure AI Search.

+1. Create `.env` file by copying `.env.sample`
+2. Fill in the values for your Azure AI Search instance:

+    ```shell
+    AZURE_SEARCH_SERVICE="<service-name>"
+    AZURE_SEARCH_INDEX="<index-name>"
+    AZURE_SEARCH_KEY=""
+    ```

+    The key may not be necessary if it's configured for keyless access from your account.

+3. Run the generator script:

+    ```shell
+    python3 -m scripts generate --output=example_input/qa.jsonl --numquestions=200 --persource=5
+    ```

+    That script will generate 200 questions and answers, and store them in `example_input/qa.jsonl`.
+We've already provided an example based off the sample documents for this app.

+    To further customize the generator beyond the `numquestions` and `persource` parameters, modify `scripts/generate.py`.

 ## Running an evaluation